Kelly's Heroes

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Kelly and his squad cross the river and leave their unit behind, fully committing to the gold heist behind enemy lines.
 No turning back—they're AWOL and on their own mission., moving from reaction to action.

 At 72 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat The group reaches Clermont but discovers three Tiger tanks guarding the bank.
+Significantly, this crucial beat The group reaches Clermont but discovers three Tiger tanks guarding the bank.
 What seemed achievable now looks impossible.
 Stakes raise—false defeat.
 They're outgunned and exposed., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 113 minutes initiates the final act resolution at 79% of the runtime.
 Kelly has a breakthrough: make a deal with the German tank commander.
 Instead of fighting, they'll share the gold.
 A synthesis of American ingenuity and the absurdity of war., demonstrating the transformation achieved throughout the journey.